ENDEAVOUR CHALLENGE CUP RULES 2020-21

 - Each Club shall give notice, in writing, to the Secretary of the League on or before the 14th May.
 The Management Committee shall have power to group the competing Clubs for purposes of the draw or exempt any Club or Clubs from taking part in earlier rounds

 (b) A Club may at its discretion and in accordance with the Laws of the Game use five substitute players in any match in this Competition who may be selected from five nominated players.
 A player who has been substituted himself becomes a substitute and may replace a player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.
-The Referee shall be informed of the names of the Substitutes no later than five minutes before the start of the match and a Player not so named may not take part in that match.
+Both teams must hand a correct team sheet of participating players and substitutes, available to download from the BDFA website, to the Honorary Secreatry or responsible official of the opposing team and the match official fifteen minutes the official kick off time.
+The players names entered against the the numbers on the team sheet must correspond with the shirt numbers they wear during the game.
+Failure to complymay result in the team being fined a sum not less than £19.
 A player who has been selected, appointed, or named as a substitute before the start of the match but does not actually play in the game, shall not be considered to have been a player in that game within the meaning of Rule 8 of this Competition.